kassymart/ME405/README.md

 Software Implementation
 -------------
-Throughout the quarter, we used Python classes to organize our code and updates flags by using shares and queues  for specific tasks on the scheduler.
+Throughout the quarter, we used Python classes to organize our code and shares and queues to update flags for specific tasks on the scheduler.
 Also, we implement finite state machines (FSMs) for easy transistions to control Romi's movements.
 In our final project implementation, we used a segment states such a turn segment using a target heading and drive segment using a target distance and heading.

 Instructions for Romi Robot